pfmarteau/KLevenshtein/README.md

-# kLevenshtein: A Regularized Levenshtein Kernel
+# kLevenshtein: a Regularized String Kernel derived from the Levenshtein's distance.

 **kLevenshtein_cdist** is a python3.* implementation of kLevenshtein, a similarity measure dedicated to string matching.
 KLevenshtein is derived from Levenshtein's distance while ensuring the property that kLevenshtein(.,.) is a positive definite kernel (homogeneous to an inner product in the so-called Reproducing Kernel Hilbert Space).
 The procedure to derive this kernelization of Levenshtein's distance is detailed in Marteau & Gibet 2014 [3]. kLevenshtein is a R-Convolution kernel as defined in [2].